tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    Tigris Data Inc., Attention: Legal Department – Arbitration Opt-Out, 1250 Borregas Ave, #87, Sunnyvale, CA 94089 that specifies: your full legal name, the email address associated with your account on the Tigris Object Storage Service, and a statement that you wish to opt out of arbitration (“Opt-Out Notice”).
+    Tigris Data Inc., Attention: Legal Department – Arbitration Opt-Out, 1250 Borregas Ave, #87, Sunnyvale, CA 94089 that specifies: your full legal name, the email address associated with your account on the Tigris Object Storage Service, and a statement that you wish to opt out of arbitration ("Opt-Out Notice").
 Once Tigris Data receives your Opt-Out Notice, this Section 20 will be void and any action arising out of this Agreement will be resolved as set forth in Section 22.2.
 The remaining provisions of this Agreement will not be affected by your Opt-Out Notice.

-    20.4 **Arbitrator.** This arbitration agreement, and any arbitration between us, is subject the Federal Arbitration Act and will be administered by the JAMS under the rules applicable to consumer disputes (collectively, “JAMS Rules”) as modified by this Agreement.
+    20.4 **Arbitrator.** This arbitration agreement, and any arbitration between us, is subject the Federal Arbitration Act and will be administered by the JAMS under the rules applicable to consumer disputes (collectively, "JAMS Rules") as modified by this Agreement.
 The JAMS Rules and filing forms are available online at www.jamsadr.org, by calling the JAMS at +1-800-352-5267 or by contacting Tigris Data.